vitalik/django-ninja/docs/docs/tutorial/crud.md

 `for attr, value in payload.dict().items()`

-You can also do this more implicit:
+You can also do this more explicit:

 ```Python
 employee.first_name = payload.first_name